-Table A1 summarizes how changes in fuel prices have affected the share of energy produced by fuel-type, as well as the generators that set the real-time energy prices in 2016 compared to 2015.
-The lowest-cost marginal cost resources (coal and nuclear) tend to produce most of the energy.
-Since they are higher marginal cost resources, natural gas-fired units tend to produce a lower share of MISO's energy than their share of MISO's installed capacity, although their capacity factor and energy production have risen over time as natural gas prices have declined.
+Table A1 summarizes how changes in fuel prices have affected the share of energy produced by fuel-type, as well as the generators that set the real-time energy prices in 2017 compared to 2016.
+The lowest marginal cost resources (coal and nuclear) produce most of the energy.
+Because they are higher marginal-cost resources, natural gas-fired units tend to produce a lower share of MISO's energy than their share of MISO's installed capacity.
+While wind resources comprise a small share of MISO's unforced capacity because of their intermittent nature, their contribution to energy output is much higher.